scottmckendry/blog/content/posts/dotfile-icons/index.md

 The `Start-ThreadJob` command runs the `ScriptBlock` in the background, allowing the prompt to display immediately.
 I'm using `Out-Null` to suppress the output of `Start-ThreadJob`, which stops the prompt from displaying the created job information.

-For the pending software updates, I wanted to be a bit more creative.
+For the pending software updates, I needed to be a bit more creative.
 I use both `winget` and `choco` to manage my software on Windows, so the solution needed to check both package managers.
-So I came up with something like this:
+My first pass looked something like this:

 ```powershell
 # $PROFILE.CurrentUserAllHosts